Why Major in English?

 TO EXPLAIN YOUR WORLD.
 The chance to analyze the literary space of a novel or poem is a chance to engage with a microcosm of the world as great writers see it.
 By learning to recognize themes and motifs in literary texts, one practices reading them into our own material world.
 Armed with this analytical skill set, you can emerge from the seminar room ready to engage with life at all its various and symbolically significant levels.

 TO WRITE INTELLIGENTLY, BEAUTIFULLY, PERSUASIVELY.
 The English major values the choice of a right word.
-Training in writing is central and sustained, and the department’s focus on articulation also helps sharpen your critical reading skills.
-In the department, choosing the apt word is paramount, and professors work to help you find its proper place in a cohesive thought.
-Whether you write song lyrics or business memos, novels or legal briefs, you can apply the writing skills we are ever-developing in the English department to anything you wish to express.
+Training in writing is central and sustained, and the department’s focus on articulation also helps sharpen your critical reading and thinking skills.
+Professors teach you to find the perfect language through which to express complex and cohesive thoughts.
+Whether you write song lyrics or business memos, novels or legal briefs, the writing skills you hone in your English classes will help you express your ideas not only clearly but also with grace and beauty.

 FOR A DEGREE FROM A WORLD-CLASS PROGRAM.
 For over a hundred years, Yale’s English Department has been at the center of literary study in America and the world.
 As an English major, you’ll join a community of writers and scholars, faculty, students, and alumni who continue to shape the study of literature and culture.
 From Beowulf and Shakespeare to digital media, avant-garde theatre, and political journalism, the English department at Yale will help you understand the role that reading and writing play in our lives.